amkrajewski/pysmartdl2/README.md

-# pySmartDL
+# pysmartdl

-This software is a fork of the pySmartDL or **Python Smart Download Manager**, which appears to not be maintained anymore.
-I (1) went through its codebase to check if things work as expected in modern (Python 3.8-12) versions of Python, (2) did some modernizing fixes here and there, and (3) implemented test suites.
-These test suites go over currently popular Python version on four platforms: Linux (Ubuntu), MacOs (Intel CPU), MacOs (M1 CPU), and Windows.
+This software is a fork of the `pySmartDL` or **Python Smart Download Manager** by iTaybb which appears to not be maintained anymore.
+I (1) went through its codebase to check if things work as expected in modern (Python 3.8-12+) versions of Python, (2) did some modernizing fixes here and there, (3) implemented test suites, and (4) restructured it to modern standards with `pyproject.toml`.

+Test suites go over all popular Python versions on all four platforms: Linux (Ubuntu), MacOS (Intel CPU), MacOS (M1 CPU), and Windows.
+Live status is shown below.

 [![Multi-OS Multi-Python Build](https://github.com/amkrajewski/pySmartDL/actions/workflows/test_Linux.yaml/badge.svg)](https://github.com/amkrajewski/pySmartDL/actions/workflows/test_Linux.yaml)